Bhagsys/pwn.college_Bhagesh/Terminal Multiplexing.md

 #Terminal Multiplexing

 ##Launching Screen
-In this level, you must switch to the zardus user and then run /challenge/run.
-Zardus' password is dont-hack-me.
+For this challenge, we've hooked things up so that just launching screen will get you the flag.

 ### Solve
 **Flag:** `pwn.college{I33ZaZ28yIgH1RssPnyokJTtVKR.0VN4IDOxwyM4kjNzEzW}`

-Su to Zardus then enter password and run /challenge/run
+enter screen command

 ```Congratulations!
 You're inside a screen session!
 Here's your flag: